Tuvalu Islands Football Association: History

 De Haan's second match in charge saw a record 4–0 victory recorded over American Samoa in the first match of their 2011 Pacific Games campaign, with a hat-trick from 19-year-old Alopua Petoa.
 The third match was not as successful, with the side going down 5–1 to Vanuatu.
 After losing 8–0 to New Caledonia, and 6–1 to Solomon Islands, the Tuvaluan team drew the game with Guam 1–1.
 The Tuvaluan team finished in fourth place in Group A (equal with Guam), with a record number of goals.
 This is the best performance by Tuvalu in an international tournament.

 De Haan left his post after the tournament to rejoin Heerenveen's youth programme.

-On 1 May 2012 Stevan de Geijter was appointed as the head of Youth Development at the TNFA.
-Former NAC Breda and De Graafschap coach Leen Looijen was the team's mentor during their three-month training tour of the Netherlands in 2013, with the tour organised by the Dutch Support Tuvalu Foundation.
+On 1 May 2012 Stevan de Geijter was appointed as the head of Youth Development.
+Former NAC Breda and De Graafschap coach Leen Looijen was the Tuvaluan team's mentor during their three-month training tour of the Netherlands in 2013, with the tour organised by the Dutch Support Tuvalu Foundation.

-Since 2014 Toakai Puapua has been the president of the TNFA.
+From 2014 to 2016, Toakai Puapua was the president of the association.
+He was succeeded by Soseala Tinilau in June 2016.